BershteynLab/ZWE_MIHPSA/README.md

 ## Major updates

+* 2024-10-14 - Starting to work on Phase 2 for MIHPSA Zimbabwe, including a number of new interventions to explore

 * 2023-09-29 - Need to go back and reproduce the Phase 1 outputs from 2020-2073

 `python run_scenarios.py -c optim_script_20220627.py --resample-method provided --samples resampled_parameter_sets.csv --output-dir ZWE_phase2/ --suite-name ZWE_phase2/ --table scenarios_phase_2.csv`